gottacatchenall/ms_corridor_optimization/README.md

 # An algorithm for optimizing corridor placement

+Start with some definitions and notation.

+Define the set of possible landscape modifications, $\mathfrak{M}$, in optimization language called the _search-space_.
+Introduce uncountability argument of this space.

+Because we cannot test every possible modification in $\mathfrak{M}$, we use simulated annealing, a method for estimating the global optimum of functions with NP search-spaces.

+## Proposing landscape modifications

+This is really important.
+We propose (no pun intended) several algorithms for generating landscape modifications.
+Some of the details here might have to go in a supplement/appendix.

+### Graph-based

+Consider only modifications that consist of connecting nodes.

+#### The two stage approach

+Stage-one: accept a new topology of connected nodes with probability in proportion to chain temperature (see next section).

+Stage-two: modify way that the connection for a given topological structure is chosen.
+Because we are working in a 2D raster, all distances between points are Manhattan distances, and any link between points is composed of $x$ horizontal steps and $y$ vertical steps.
+There are thus $2^{(x+y)}$ ways to connect two nodes that far apart.

+### Not graph-based

+The reason to avoid this is because the search-space grows much faster with lattice size and budget.
+That being said, we can use some simply heuristics to weight proposals using "common-sense".

 ## Simulated annealing to explore the space of landscape modifications

-Start with some definitions and notation.

-The set of possible landscape modifications, $\mathbb{M}$.
 The transition probability function, $q$, which gives the probability of moving from one modification $i \in \mathbb{M}$ to a new proposed state $j \in \mathbb{M}$, as a function of a chains temperature.